Data Processing Agreement

 "Processor" means a natural or legal person, public authority, agency or other body which processes Personal Data on behalf of the Controller.

-"Standard Contractual Clauses" means the clauses attached hereto as Exhibit 1 pursuant to the European Commission's decision (C(2010)593) of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection.
+"Standard Contractual Clauses" means the clauses attached hereto as Exhibit 1 pursuant to the European Commission's decision EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council.

 a.
 Categories of Data Subjects.
 Controller's customers.
 Data Subjects also include individuals attempting to communicate with or transfer Personal Data to the Controller's end users.